-From Ferrari designer Flavio Manzoni to the late-FCA CEO Sergio Marchionne, time and again, FCA/Ferrari officials have denied intentions of ever making a Ferrari SUV, or a Ferrari FUV, as some would love to say.
-But in 2018, sentiments had changed in the company’s boardroom and the Ferrari Purosangue SUV was announced.
-Like the customer-driven SUV boom, the government-enforced emission norms necessitating electrification is something Ferrari cannot miss developing new vehicles.
+From Ferrari designer Flavio Manzoni to the late-FCA CEO Sergio Marchionne, time and again, FCA/Ferrari officials have voiced their reservations for a Ferrari SUV, or an FUV, as some like it.
+But in 2018, sentiments had changed in the company’s boardroom, and the Ferrari Purosangue was announced.
+Like the customer-driven SUV boom, the regulation-enforced emission norms necessitating electrification is something Ferrari cannot overlook when plotting a new car.

-Ferrari is working on not one but at least three SUVs, as per a report from carmagazine.co.uk.
-The first FUV (Ferrari Utility Vehicle), the Ferrari Purosangue (codename: Ferrari F175), will be a gasoline-electric hybrid model, but the models arriving later will be all-electric.
+Ferrari is working on at least three SUVs, as per a report from carmagazine.co.uk.
+The first FUV (Ferrari Utility Vehicle), the Ferrari Purosangue (codename: Ferrari F175), will be a gasoline-electric hybrid model, but those arriving later will be all-electric.

 New skateboard architecture

 There have been various speculations about the platform of the Ferrari Purosangue.
-According to the new report, Ferrari plans to debut a skateboard chassis in the first SUV.
-Ferrari is going to build the Purosangue on a skateboard platform even though it plans to offer it with only a hybrid powertrain because it has pure electric spin-offs, codenamed ‘Ferrari F244’ and ‘Ferrari F245’, in the pipeline.
+According to the British report, Ferrari plans to debut a skateboard chassis in the first SUV.
+Ferrari will build the Purosangue on a skateboard platform even though it plans to offer it with only a hybrid powertrain because it has pure electric spin-offs, codenamed ‘Ferrari F244’ and ‘Ferrari F245’, in the pipeline.

-Ferrari’s skateboard platform will allow it to package its EVs with up to four motors that together churn out 610 horsepower and a scalable high-voltage Lithium-ion battery pack with a minimum energy storage capacity of 80 kWh.
+Ferrari’s skateboard platform will allow it to package EVs with up to four motors that together churn out 610 horsepower and a scalable high-voltage Lithium-ion battery pack with a minimum energy storage capacity of 80 kWh.
 The Ferrari F244 will arrive in 2024, and the Ferrari F245 will follow in 2026.
-The Ferrari F175 itself is due for launch in early 2022.
+The Ferrari F175 itself is due for launch in early 2022, it is reported.

-The Ferrari F175’s officially announced name is Ferrari Purosangue, which literally means a “thoroughbred” or “pure-bred” Ferrari in Italian.
-Ferrari is facing some legal challenges in commercializing this name for its first FUV, but if that is sorted out, it’ll continue with the name.
+The Ferrari F175 is the Ferrari Purosangue, which literally means a “thoroughbred” or “pure-bred” Ferrari in Italian.
+Ferrari is facing some legal challenges in commercializing this name for its first FUV, but it’ll continue with the name if that is sorted out.

 V6/V8 hybrid power for the Ferrari SUV

 The first-ever Ferrari SUV will likely sport a hybrid powertrain combining a 4.0-liter V8 engine with electric motor(s) for a net power of 700 hp.
 There’s speak of a conventional, 800 hp V12 engine as well, and it should be aimed squarely at the purists.
-A plug-in hybrid system is expected in this family-friendly Ferrari that would be comfortably usable for the daily commute.
-However, whether it would be the V8 engine-based hybrid powertrain or something else remains to be seen.
+A plug-in hybrid system is expected in this family-friendly Ferrari that would be comfortably usable in daily commutes.
+However, whether it would be the V8 engine-based hybrid powertrain or something smaller remains to be seen.
 A brand-new hybrid twin-turbo V6 powertrain shared with a Maserati is also possible, as per a carscoops.com report.

-Having produced electrified powertrains for some eight years already (since the LaFerrari), the propulsion system for the Ferrari Purosangue won’t prove challenging for the Italians.
-It’s actually the design that would be of the most concern, as the bodystyle is all against what Ferrari stands for.
+Having produced electrified powertrains for some eight years already (since the LaFerrari), the propulsion system for the Purosangue won’t prove challenging for the Italians.
+It’s actually the design that would be of the most concern, as the body style is all against what Ferrari stands for.

-“The SF90 was a challenge, but the Purosangue SUV is another dimension of complication,” Michael Leiters, Chief Technical Officer, Ferrari, had told topgear.com last month.
-However, Leiters has successfully worked on introducing an SUV for a pure sports car brand in the past – Porsche, and he is confident about giving another successful performance at the Maranello-based outfit.
-He was the project manager for the Porsche Cayenne and then the head of the Porsche SUV line-up before joining Ferrari in 2014.
-Speaking further, he said that the Ferrari Purosangue will not seem a “contradiction” when it is unveiled.
+“The SF90 was a challenge, but the Purosangue SUV is another dimension of complication,” Michael Leiters, Chief Technical Officer, Ferrari, had told topgear.com last year.
+Leiters has successfully introduced an SUV for a pure sports car brand in the past – Porsche, and he is confident about giving another successful performance at the Maranello-based outfit.
+He was the Porsche Cayenne project manager and then the head of the Porsche SUV line-up before joining Ferrari in 2014.
+Leiters has said that the Ferrari Purosangue would not seem a “contradiction” when it is unveiled.